Tricertops/KeepLayout/README.md

 _**Project Status**: All planned features are implemented and functional.
 Project is maintained and kept up to date with latest iOS/OS X. Feel free to submit Issues or Pull Requests._

+_**Swift Adoperts**: Some cool features introduced recently broke compatibility with Swift.
+Check out the Swift [compatible branch](https://github.com/iMartinKiss/KeepLayout/tree/swift-legacy).
+This branch will be updated along with the `master`._

 ## Attributes